AI Content Is the New Content Farm

 Google Will Catch Up

-When the next "AI Panda" update hits, sites built on AI content will crater overnight.
-Just like the content farms did in 2011.
+When the next "AI Panda" update hits, sites built on AI content will crater overnight just like the content farms did in 2011, and history doesn't repeat, but it rhymes.

 The Real AI Opportunity

-A human who uses AI to write faster and better will beat both pure AI content and pure human content.
-But pure AI content is just a faster content farm.
+The difference is whether AI replaces human insight or augments it, and a human who uses AI to write faster and better will beat both pure AI content and pure human content, but pure AI content is just a faster content farm with better grammar.

 The Sustainable Path